Using leftover or rotisserie chicken makes this chicken noodle soup super easy and perfect for days when you need home-made comfort in a bowl.

 Mixed herbs and a generous squeeze of lemon for brightness results in a wonderfully aromatic and warming bowl of soup.
 And make sure to keep out some because this chicken noodle soup is even better the next day.

-Sauté onions, carrots, celery, leeks and garlic until soft and fragrant and starting to caramelize.
-Add homemade or good quality chicken stock/broth with herbs and allow to simmer for 10 minutes, uncovered.
-Add shredded chicken and noodles and simmer until the noodles are cooked through.
-Season to taste and serve.
+Preheat a large pot over medium heat.
+Sauté onions, carrots, celery, leeks and garlic in olive oil and butter (optional) until soft and fragrant.
+To create more flavor, allow the vegetable to caramelize slightly.
+Pour in homemade or good quality chicken stock/broth.
+Add the herbs, reduce heat and allow to simmer for 10 minutes, uncovered.
+Add shredded rotisserie chicken and cooked or fresh noodles and simmer until the noodles are cooked through.
+Season to taste with lemon juice, salt and pepper and serve.

 What spices are good in chicken noodle soup?